adrolli/dynamic-local-fonts/README.md

 ## Usage

-### Use my WordPress Child Theme

-You may use my child theme (coming soon) as starting point or develop your own thing.

-### With a WordPress Plugin, Starter Theme or other Websoftware

-Use it in your WordPress Plugin, Dyna or any other Starter Theme or in other CMS or Frameworks.
+I use dynamic local fonts with my child-theme (will publish the code as soon as it is finished).
+You may adapt it to your own needs and use it in your WordPress Plugin, Dyna or any other Starter Theme or in other CMS or Frameworks.

-#### Get started
+### Get started using WordPress

+1) Copy one, some or all fonts into your theme, plugin or web-project.
-1) Use the file [font-list-copy.txt](font-list-copy.txt) to build your font-selector dropdown.
-You can use an ACF-field for that.
+2) Use (parts of) the file [font-list-copy.txt](font-list-copy.txt) to build your font-selector dropdown*.
-2) Copy the code from [functions.php](functions.php) into your functions.php (only WordPress of course).
+3) Copy the code from [functions.php](functions.php) into the functions.php of your child-theme.
+4) Copy the code from [header.php](header.php) into the header.php of your child theme.

+If you don't know how to create a dropdown within your posts, pages, custom post types, categories, tags or other taxonomies you may use Advanced Custom Fields.
+It is very easy to create a field named "font" and to use it as the above mentioned font-selector where ever you want to make fontastic things.

+### Get started using $whatever

-3) Copy one or more fonts or even the complete webfonts-folder into your theme, plugin or web-project.
+1) Copy one, some or all fonts into your theme, plugin or web-project.
-4) Use the static code example [static.css](static.css) to use the fonts within your website or application.
+2) Use (parts of) the file [font-list-copy.txt](font-list-copy.txt) to build your font-selector dropdown.
+3) Have a look at functions.php, header.php and the src-directory on how to write your dynamic font code.

 ## Licence